microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 Update the properties of a connectorGroup object.

 ### [Update-MgBetaOnPremisePublishingProfilePublishedResource](Update-MgBetaOnPremisePublishingProfilePublishedResource.md)
-Update the properties of publishedresource  publishedResource object.
+Update the properties of published resource  publishedResource object.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaServicePrincipal](Update-MgBetaServicePrincipal.md)
 Update the properties of servicePrincipal object.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaServicePrincipalAppRoleAssignedTo](Update-MgBetaServicePrincipalAppRoleAssignedTo.md)
 Update the navigation property appRoleAssignedTo in servicePrincipals